Hieromon/AutoConnect/mkdocs/otabrowser.md

 !!! hint "For ESP32"
     This procedure is equally applicable to ESP32.
 If the target module is ESP32, change the following items:

-    - Change the include directive appropriately for the ESP32 environment.
+    - Change the include directives appropriately for the ESP32 environment.
     - Change ESP8266HTTPUpdaetServer to HTTPUpdateServer using an implementation provided from AutoConnect library example code.
     - Remove `MDNS.update` line from the sketch code.